tstana/xlcal-shutter-motor-control/README.md

 Before the program can be used, it needs to be installed locally on Windows.

+Note that the program can also be run directly from Visual Studio, if an installation of it is available.
+The installed version is of course the most out-of-the box solution available -- and is linked to a defined release of the program.

 Follow these steps to install `CalibBeamCtrl`:

 1. Download the [installer file](https://www.dropbox.com/s/qovgwud9kwxqwqf/CalibBeamCtrl.msi?dl=0).